UC-Davis-molecular-computing/scadnano/README.md

   A single item can be selected by clicking.
 Multiple items can be selected by pressing Shift (to add to the selection) or Ctrl (to toggle whether an item is selected) and clicking multiple items.
 Also, if Shift or Ctrl is pressed while in select mode, one can use the mouse/touchpad to click+drag to select multiple items by drawing a box.
 Ctrl+A will select all selectable items in the design.

   Unlike other drawing programs, clicking on the background will not unselect the objects.
-  (This is a deliberate design choices, since we have found it is frequently useful to be able to click for other purposes, e.g., panning the view, while keeping all items selected.)
+  (This is a deliberate design choice, since we have found it is frequently useful to be able to click for other purposes, e.g., panning the view, while keeping all items selected.)
   To unselect all selected objects, press the Esc key.

   The following are the types of objects that can be selected in the main view.